diskerror/Typed/README.md

 * TO_BSON_DATE: conversion of all objects with a *DateTime* lineage to *MongoDB\BSON\UTCDateTime* with all times assumed to be UTC. *MongoDB\BSON\UTCDateTime* objects will remain untouched.
 * SWITCH_NESTED_ID: pass the current SWITCH_ID state to nested objects.

-### jsonSerialize
-*TypedInterface* also extends the builtin *JsonSerializable* class so derivitives of these classes can be used directly with "json_encode".

 ### getArrayOptions & setArrayOptions
 These manage the usage of the options for how these classes are converted to an array.

+### Serialization

+*TypedInterface* extends the builtin *Serializable* and *JsonSerializable* classes which *TypedArray* and *TypedClass* both implement. *TypedClass* also implements the interface *MongoDB\BSON\Persistable* from the _MongoDb_ extension.

+The *Serializable* and *Persistable* classes will fully are coded to only store the minimum data required to fully rebuild the data classes, and make use of extensive self-checking in the *Typed* classes.
+Many of the housekeeping properties are not serialized.

+The implementations of *JsonSerializable* only return the user defined members.
+A *Typed* class or array can be reconstituted by passing the JSON string to the appropriate constructor.
+The options for converting these classes to an array will then be the default values.

 ## TypedClass
 The derivitives of *TypedClass* are contracted to do these things: